autowarefoundation/autoware.universe/localization/ekf_localizer/README.md

  - `proc_stddev_vx_c` : set to maximum linear acceleration
  - `proc_stddev_wz_c` : set to maximum angular acceleration
  - `proc_stddev_yaw_c` : This parameter describes the correlation between the yaw and yaw-rate.
-Large value means the change in yaw does not correlate to the estiamted yaw-rate.
+Large value means the change in yaw does not correlate to the estimated yaw-rate.
 If this is set to 0, it means the change in estimate yaw is equal to yaw-rate.
 Usually this should be set to 0.
  - `proc_stddev_yaw_bias_c` : This parameter is the standard deviation for the rate of change in yaw bias.
 In most cases, yaw bias is constant, so it can be very small, but must be non-zero.

  **3. Tune sensor standard deviation parameters with rosbag simulation.**